Mack the Knife: Bobby Darin version

 The song, however, is most closely associated with Bobby Darin, who recorded his version on 19 December 1958 for his album That's All.
 Darin had performed the song in his act before, and wanted to include the song in an album of standards.
 The song was arranged by Richard Wess.
 Musicians who played on the song included Don Lamond on drums, Milt Hinton on bass, and Doc Severinsen on trumpet.
 Tom Dowd engineered the recording.
 Darin's version has similar lyrics to Armstrong's but with small changes, such as using the word "babe" instead of "dear", and he ended the song with a reprise of the sixth verse instead of the first.
 Darin recorded the song in around three takes, performing the song with an up-tempo bouncy beat and modulating up a semitone every verse starting with the third verse, from B-flat to B to C to D-flat to E-flat.

-The song was released as a single in August 1959, even though Darin was reluctant to release the song as a single.
+The song was released as a single in August 1959, even though Darin was reluctant to do so.
 Dick Clark had advised Darin not to record the song because of the perception that, having come from an opera, the song might not appeal to a rock and roll audience; he subsequently acknowledged his error.
-The song reached number one on the Billboard Hot 100 (Darin's only number 1 hit on the Hot 100) and number six on the Black Singles Chart.
+The song reached number one on the Billboard Hot 100, Darin's only number 1 hit on that chart.
 It was listed as a Cash Box Top 100 number one single in 1959 for eight weeks.